 As briskly eluded to earlier, the lineup of artists who bombarded our auditory senses at this event were nothing short of spectacular.
 I was initially looking forward to Raygun Royale, Southern Wild, Hellcats, Shadowclub and Fuzigish, being among some of my favourite local acts, but the raw talent and shear entertainment determination of all of the acts left me without the ability to lever any sort of criticism.

-Without skipping a beat, the entertainment organised for this event was out of this world, not a single dull moment comes to my mind.
+Without skipping a beat, the entertainment organised for Dirty Rotten Tequila Festival 2018 was out of this world, not a single dull moment comes to my mind.
 It was almost as if the Rock ‘n Roll gods allowed the universe to conglomerate one of the best local spectacles any avid festival goer would deeply appreciate.
 Dancing erupted, more shots flowed and the music on display left me temporarily paralysed in awe of this amazingly well organized event.

 I am looking forward to attending more events at Carfax, which I will dutifully be scribbling down on my calendar.
 If I can make but a single suggestion to everyone who are interested in seeing more of the same at Carfax, it would be to please leave some tickets available for me…